marcodev01/serverless-martian-bank/domains/atm/application/README.md

 # ATM Domain
-This represents the serverless migration of the original ATM Locator microservice.
-The domain is implemented using AWS CDK following Domain-Driven Design (DDD) principles and Architecture as Code (AaC) paradigm.
+This stack represents the serverless migration of the original ATM Locator microservice.
+The domain is implemented using AWS CDK following the Architecture as Code (AaC) paradigm.

 ## Core Functions
 The domain provides the following features: